-Canadian composer Stephanie Martin is Associate Professor and Graduate Program Director in Music.
-She is director of the women’s medieval ensemble Schola Magdalena, conductor emeritus of the large oratorio choir Pax Christi Chorale, and past director of music at the historic church of Saint Mary Magdalene, Toronto.
+Canadian composer Stephanie Martin is Associate Professor in AMPD’s music department.
+She directs the women’s medieval ensemble Schola Magdalena, conductor emeritus of the large oratorio choir Pax Christi Chorale, and past director of music at the historic church of Saint Mary Magdalene, Toronto.

 Awards include the 2020 AMPD Research Award, first prize in the Exultate Chamber Singers’ composition competition (2009), and first prize in the Association of Anglican Musicians composer’s competition (2010).
 She is an Associate Composer of the Canadian Music Centre, and was Composer in Residence for the Barrie Music Festival, 2012.
 Recent performances include her cantata Winter Nights with the Grand Philharmonic of Kitchener-Waterloo.
 A choral work commissioned by the British choir Ex Cathedra, The Portinari Nativity on a text by Cori Martin received seven performances in England in December 2012, including a performance at St. John’s Smith Square, London.
 Christ Church Cathedral, Victoria B.C. commissioned The Legend of the Bird (Dec.
 2012) and The Rock Dove (June 2014).
 Martin’s string quartet From a distant island received its third performance by Skyros String Quartet, June 2014.

 Commissions include works for Voces Capituli, Antwerp; the Canadian Men’s Chorus, Toronto Diocesan Choir School for Girls and the Summer Institute of Church Music, Winnipeg Organ Festival, St. John’s Cathedral, Albuquerque, NUMUS, Wilfrid Laurier University, Saskatoon Chamber Singers and Halifax Camerata.